 As various engineers and inventors started making improvements to the camera, the art of photography began reaping the benefits as well.
 Photography became more economical and convenient.
 It became possible to take pictures in natural colors as well as in black and white.

 And thanks to the commercial introduction of digital cameras, photography lovers were able to appreciate the beauty and image quality that we have today!

 We offer such a long history of cameras and photography because we want you to know how the different achievements contributed to the picture results that we have today.

-We are professionals in Houston Photo Restoration and digital photo repair, Heritage Photo Restoration and Genealogy receives its fair share of pictures from history.
+We are Photo Restoration in Houston in Houston, TX and digital photo repair, Heritage Photo Restoration and Genealogy receives its fair share of pictures from history.
 And with each picture, we get to see the photography in action (figuratively speaking) and revel in the process that photography went through.
 Wow.
 And we do all that without making up silly fabricated certifications like "certified professional artist" and "certified master artist."
 How can it be?!!?